nzare/OSD-iDAAS-Connect-HL7/README.md

 ## Healthcare Integration Scenario
 Here is a case (Covid) that explains the healthcare experience of a patient and relates it to how HL7 enables systems to work together:<br/>
 A patient comes into the ER complaining of a cough and having a fever for several days.
 They also state their breathing has become labored over the last few hours. <br/>
+1. Patient walks into ER and get triaged by Nurse.
+When the curse does this triage an admission (ADT) message is created to take patient information.
+This assigns him ready to receive care and also enables both the clinical and financial systems.
+The patient information can be changed or updaated easily and as these changes occur updated transactions and sent and routed to ALL relevant systems near real time. <br/>
+2. Doctor see patient and orders some lab tests and chest x-ray.
+The doctor's places an Order and an (ORM) message is created specific to this information and send and routed to all clinical and financial systems.<br/>
+3. When the lab or radiology resources completes the Order the systems will generate a Result (ORU) message and it will be updated with various information: the resource that draws the blood, the resource that reads the X-Ray and so forth.
+As the results come in from the chest X-rays and blood tests the ORU messages are updated with all the relevant information.
+4. The doctor wants to schedule the patient for ANY services, the system will then create a Schedule (SCH) message to ensure the appropriate services are booked.

 # Reporting New Issues/Bugs
 Please feel free to use the Issues tab to report any new issues and associate them to the label #bug